PeiliSong501/Simulating_Automotive_Radar-/README.md

-# Simulating_Automotive_Radar-
+# Simulating_Automotive_Radar
-Source code of our paper 'Simulating automotive radar with lidar and camera inputs'.
+Source code of our paper **'Simulating automotive radar with lidar and camera inputs'**.

+The paper has been accepted by **IROS2025**, and is available at https://arxiv.org/abs/2503.08068.
 🚧 **Code will be released soon!** 🚧
 We are currently preparing and cleaning up the code for public release.
 Stay tuned!